addyosmani/backbone-fundamentals/backbone-fundamentals.md

 Although there's a clear separation of concerns that is MVC-like in Rails, it is actually using a different pattern called [Model2](http://en.wikipedia.org/wiki/Model2).
 Justifications for this include that Rails does not notify views from the model and controllers just pass model data directly to the view.

 That said, even for the server-side workflow of receiving a request from a URL, baking out an HTML page as a response and separating your business logic from your interface has many benefits.
-In the same way that keeping your UI cleanly separate from your database records is useful in server-side frameworks, it's wqually as useful to keep your UI cleanly separated from your data models in JavaScript (as we will read more about shortly).
+In the same way that keeping your UI cleanly separate from your database records is useful in server-side frameworks, it's equally as useful to keep your UI cleanly separated from your data models in JavaScript (as we will read more about shortly).

 Other server-side implementations of MVC (such as the PHP [Zend](http://zend.com) framework) also implement the [Front Controller](http://en.wikipedia.org/wiki/Front_Controller_pattern) design pattern.
 This pattern layers an MVC stack behind a single point of entry.
 This single point of entry means that all HTTP requests (e.g., `http://www.example.com`, `http://www.example.com/whichever-page/`, etc.) are routed by the server's configuration to the same handler, independent of the URI.